 Real estate, on the other hand, has low liquidity.
 The process of buying or selling real estate takes a long time — it can take months to sell a property if the market’s “cold.”
 Transactions also involve a lot of paperwork and high fees.
 In addition, there’s significant uncertainty concerning the real estate price at the time of the sale, which forces you to look at old prices for homes in the area (“comps”).

 When it comes to liquidity, gold wins hands down!

 What is the divisibility of real estate?
 How easily can gold and real estate be divided?

 If you want to liquidate a portion of your gold investment, it’s as simple as selling a single gold bar or a few silver coins.
 You can buy fractional gold coins, so you can even liquidate gold in smaller amounts if you want to as well.

 The picture is very different for real estate.
-You cannot sell part of your real estate investment — you either sell it or keep it.
 If you’ve invested in land, you can possibly sell parts of it, but it involves a complicated and time-consuming process with your municipality.

 For divisibility, gold wins!

 Which has better tax benefits gold or real estate?

 When you invest in real estate, you can get a wide range of tax benefits.
 For instance, you may be able to deduct mortgage interest, operating expenses, legal costs, property taxes, and property depreciation.